 The People’s Currency

-The People’s Currency is a new performance work by Melbourne-based artist Eugenia Lim.
-The work takes its name from Renminbi (China’s currency) and explores the social impacts of globalisation on those who seek their fortunes in the factories of China – or the ‘workshop of the world’.
-When almost everything is now ‘Made in China’, how are we all implicated as consumers, in the labour conditions of the production line?
-Dressed as a gold Mao-suited ‘ambassador’, Lim will inhabit a factory printing counterfeit currency of her own design.
-Presiding over the printing of money, Lim will also act as floor manager to a ‘factory’ of workers.
-The public is invited to enter into short-term ‘employment’ on the factory floor.
+This Lunar New Year, Eugenia Lim will present the performance The People’s Currency.
+Taking its name from Renminbi (China’s currency), the work explores the social impacts of globalisation upon those who seek their fortunes in the factories of China – or the ‘workshop of the world’.
+The People’s Currency turns Darling Harbour into ‘Renminconn’, a closed loop ‘special economic zone’.
+Dressed as a gold Mao-suited ‘Ambassador’, Lim will inhabit a factory printing counterfeit currency of her own design and act as floor manager to this ‘factory’ of workers.
 In exchange for basic menial work, the ‘employee’ will be remunerated in The People’s Currency.
-The People’s Currency turns a site in Melbourne’s CBD into ‘Renminconn’, a closed loop ‘special economic zone’.
-In Lim’s project, mass-production and money-printing become strategies for contemplating the human impact of the ‘long march’ of global capitalism.

 Eugenia Lim says: "Since The People's Currency's original commissioning by 4A in 2017, the world has changed irrevocably.
 The pandemic and the climate emergency mean our lives and futures have never been both more separated and connected.
 For me, it's such an interesting moment to revisit this work, and I'm thrilled and honoured to don the golden suit to perform and connect with audiences in the context of the Maritime Museum, Darling Harbour in the heart of Sydney, on Gadigal lands."

 Top image: Eugenia Lim, The People's Currency, 2017, photo: Document Photography.